 Part of the Focus on Sound blog series: Any video meeting is only as good as its sound.
 Natural, clear audio is key for good communication.
 In this series, we’ll tell you everything you need to know to get the best sound quality during your Webex meetings.

 Why is sound quality important for video conferencing?

 As frequent users of video conferencing, we have experienced all sorts of things that can go wrong in video meetings.
-But communication really breaks down when someone’s audio quality is bad.
+But communication really breaks down when someone’s sound quality is bad.
 Background noise can make it impossible to understand others and reverberant sound leads to fatigue in virtual meetings.

-Top tips for improving sound quality in video conferences
+Top tips for improving sound quality in video conferences:

 If you keep in mind three simple tips, however, you can leave many audio problems behind and fully embrace the world of hybrid collaboration.